anuragsharma50/react-todo/README.md

 ## Folder structure

 - APP.js using 2 components and hadling todos state.
+- APP.js is mapping todos to Todo component
-- InputContainer.jsx component for add and updating todos
+- InputContainer.jsx component for adding and updating todo
 - Todo.jsx component for showing todos and deleting it.